-- I.B.1.
+- 1.2.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) The Sponsoring Institution must also sponsor ACGME-accredited residency programs in anesthesiology and obstetrics and gynecology.
+(Core) - 1.2.a.
+The Sponsoring Institution must also sponsor ACGME-accredited residency programs in anesthesiology and obstetrics and gynecology.
+(Core) - 1.2.b.
+There must be interaction between the anesthesiology residency and the fellowship that results in coordination of educational, clinical, and investigative activities.
+(Detail) - 1.2.c.
+There must be an active maternal-fetal medicine and neonatology service that is regularly involved in multidisciplinary care.
+(Core) - 1.3.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
 (Core)

-I.B.1.b) There must be interaction between the anesthesiology residency and the fellowship that results in coordination of educational, clinical, and investigative activities.
-(Detail) I.B.1.c) There must be an active maternal-fetal medicine and neonatology service that is regularly involved in multidisciplinary care.
-(Core) I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.3.
+- 1.3.a.
+The PLA must be renewed at least every 10 years.
+(Core) - 1.3.b.
+The PLA must be approved by the designated institutional official (DIO).
+(Core) - 1.4.
 The program must monitor the clinical learning and working environment at all participating sites.
-(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core) - 1.5.
+At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)